WVDAPAC/wvdapac.github.io/tech.md

 ---

 ![WVD APAC](/images/wvdlogo.jpg "Windows Virtual Desktop")
-# Technical Content for Consultants & Engineers
+# Technical Enablement & Resources

 > DISCLAIMER
 > The collated set of guidance on this page is here for your convenience.
 Please note that best efforts are taken